nirsine/kindergarten-proxy-server/README.md

 - 🚀 Ridiculously easy to use
 - ⚡ Minimal dependencies
-- 🔁 Forwards HTTP and WS requests to a target server
+- 🔁 Forwards HTTP and WS
+- 🔒 SSL certificate
-- 🔒 Basic logging
+- 📜 Error logging

 ## Installation